 Code of Conduct: Students are expected to conduct themselves in a way that supports learning and teaching and promotes an atmosphere of civility and respect in their interactions with others.
 Verbal and written aggression, abuse, or misconduct is prohibited and may be grounds for immediate dismissal from the program.
 This is a classroom; therefore, instructors have the academic freedom to set forth policy for their respective class.
-Instructors send a welcome e-mail detailing the policy of their class, which students are required to read prior to beginning the course.
+Class policies for individual instructors can be found in the course introductory material in Canvas.
+Students are required to read these policies prior to beginning the course.